Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-\begin{description} \item[\altscss:] It is known that a $2$-approximation is obtainable~\cite{DBLP:conf/iwpec/ChitnisHK13} when parametrizing by~$k$.
+\begin{description} \item[\altscss:] It is known that a $2$-approximation is obtainable~\cite{DBLP:conf/iwpec/ChitnisHK13} when parameterizing by~$k$.
 We prove that the factor of $2$ is best possible under Gap-ETH.
-To the best of our knowledge, this is the \emph{first} example of a W[1]-hard problem having a parameterized approximation with non-trivial approximation factor (in this case $2$), which is also known to be tight!
+To the best of our knowledge, this is the first example of a problem with a tight parameterized approximation result with non-trivial approximation factor (in this case $2$), which also beats any approximation computable in polynomial time.

 \item[\altbiscss,] i.e., the \scss problem on bidirected inputs: As for \bidsn, one might think that \biscss is easily solvable via its undirected version, i.e., the well-known \pname{Steiner Tree~(ST)} problem.
 In particular, the \pname{ST} problem is FPT~\cite{DBLP:journals/networks/DreyfusW71} for parameter~$k$.
 However, it is not the case that simply taking an optimum undirected solution twice in a bidirected graph will produce a (near-)optimum solution to \biscss (see \autoref{fig:savings}).
 Nevertheless we prove that \biscss is FPT for parameter $k$ as well, while also being NP-hard.
 Our algorithm is non-trivial and does not apply any methods used for undirected graphs.
-To the best of our knowledge, bidirected inputs are the \emph{first} example where \scss remains NP-hard but turns out to be FPT parameterized by $k$! \end{description}
+To the best of our knowledge, bidirected inputs are the first example where \scss remains NP-hard but turns out to be FPT parameterized by $k$. \end{description}